Nithish007B/Nitish/README.md

-This repository is speed estimation using opencv for object detection and dlib is used for tracking purpose and the distance between the two objects moving is calculated using the euclidean distance
+This repository is speed estimation using opencv for object detection and dlib is used for tracking purpose <br>  and the distance between the two objects moving is calculated using the euclidean distance